na-na-hi/renget/archive/pmdhelloworld.md

 ***

 Perhaps a little surprisingly, making my way through the town was uneventful.
-While my strange and unfamiliar form gathered quite a few stares from the other Pokémon that I passed, nothing much seemed to come of it outside of some whispers and occasional pointing.
+While my strange and unfamiliar form gathered quite a few stares from what I recognised as other Pokémon that I passed, nothing much seemed to come of it outside of some whispers and occasional pointing.